 To make your life easier, Aha! generates related views for almost every view in Aha!
 These Related views help you instantly generate roadmaps, reports, and charts related to the data you are currently viewing right from the Views button in Aha!

-You can also get started quickly with example reports available to you when you click "+ New report".
+You can also get started quickly with example reports available to you when you click Add report.
 These example reports are a great way to start building a report, so you don't have to do so from scratch.
 There are hundreds of reports you can create with the data available to you, and it always starts with asking:

 "What question or request do I want to answer?"